stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 Typically, `DSC` and `default` section for host configuration do not have to be changed for different projects.
 Users can carefully configure them once, and reuse for various projects.
-For Stephens Lab users for example, one can take the example from above and replace `kaiqianz` with their UChicago cnetID.
+For Stephens Lab users for example, one can take the example from above and configure resources for their DSC modules (sections after `default`).

 In our example, under the folder `vignettes/one_sample_location` you should find a file called `midway.yml` as described above.
 You can